cesarferreira/SwiftEventBus/README.md

 ## Unregistering

-Remove all the observers of the target
+Remove all the observers from the target
 ```swift
 SwiftEventBus.unregister(target)
 ```
-Remove observers of the same name of the target
+Remove observers of the same name from the target
 ```swift
 SwiftEventBus.unregister(target, "someEventName")
 ```